andersnj/M2/M2/Macaulay2/kernel/mixed-cells/README.txt

 Things we could do to improve the code
 --------------------------------------
+* Record and use inconsistency conditions dynamically (at the moment inconsistent "edge pairs" are precomputed)

+* Use a heuristic a la Kojima to select the next polytope; this can be non-exact.

-Have an exact field, which stores its elements in words when they fit.
+* Have an exact field, which stores its elements in words when they fit.
 For example using the gfan rationals in development.

-Do LP solving with doubles, and transform certificates to exact arithmetics.
+* Do LP solving with doubles, and transform certificates to exact arithmetics.

-Increase perturbations precission dynamically.
+* Increase perturbations precision dynamically.

 Primal and duals